A step toward a reinforcement learning de novo genome assembler: Introduction

-Genome assembly is usually carried out by assemblers adopting \emph{de novo} strategy and/or the comparative strategy.
-The comparative approach is relatively simpler and computationally treatable, however it requires a previously assembled genome as reference (e.g. the genome of a similar species) to guide the assembly process by comparing the produced \emph{reads} with the reference genome, meanwhile the \emph{de novo} approach presents no such dependence~\cite{Ji2017}.

-\emph{De novo} strategy is particularly important given that only a small number of reference genomes are currently available, compared to the number of existing and non-sequenced genomes - it is estimated that the vast majority of microorganisms' genomes are still unknown~\cite{Wong2020}.
-However, although \emph{de novo} assembly approach allows the assembly of new genomes without requiring a reference genome, it is considered a highly complex combinatorial problem, falling into the theoretically intractable class of computational problems, referred to as NP-hard~\cite{Medvedev2007}.
+Genome assemblers adopt comparative and/or \emph{de novo} strategies.
+A comparative strategy (unlike \emph{de novo} strategies) requires a reference genome~\cite{Ji2017}. \emph{De novo} strategies are particularly important given that only a small number of reference genomes are currently available~\cite{Wong2020}.
+However, this approach is a highly complex combinatorial problem that falls into the theoretically intractable class of computational problems (NP-hard)~\cite{Medvedev2007}. \emph{De novo} assemblers (commonly based on heuristics and graphs) can produce acceptable solutions, but require specific bioinformatics knowledge for configuration and parameter setting, and optimal results are not guaranteed~\cite{Gurevich2013}.

-In computer science, the commonly applied strategies for \emph{de novo} genome assembly process are based on heuristics and graphs, and they are known as \emph{Greedy}, \emph{Overlap-Layout-Consensus (OLC)}, and \emph{De Bruijn graph}~\cite{Pop2009}.
-For instance, in OLC strategy, each \emph{read} is represented as a node in a graph (named overlap graph) and edges represent the overlap between \emph{reads}.
-Thus, the reconstructed genome corresponds to the \emph{reads} along the path traversing all the nodes.
-This algorithm corresponds to the Hamiltonian path algorithm.
-Another computational formulation for genome assembly is to find the shortest common superstring (SCS) formed by the \emph{reads} --- which can also be polynomially reduced to the Travelling Salesman Problem (TSP)~\cite{Springer2007}.

-Regardless the difficulties and limitations, current \emph{de novo} assemblers are capable of producing acceptable solutions.
-However, the use and application of \emph{de novo}-based assemblers normally require specific bioinformatics knowledge in order to correctly set configurations and parameters for the assembler.
-Nevertheless, optimal results are not always guaranteed --- given the high complexity enclosed to this theme~\cite{Gurevich2013}.

-Despite the great contributions of the current assemblers for developing scientific discoveries on the genomics analyses of organisms, genome assembly is not yet a fully solved problem.
-So, it is very important to continue the development of new and more robust assemblers, in order to assemble DNA sequences faster and with improved accuracy~\cite{bocicor2011}.
-This challenge has been the aim of numerous currently ongoing researches, which apply computational techniques to genomics in the search for better solutions, including the use of machine learning (ML)~\cite{PadovanideSouza2018}.

-Although machine learning is an alternative approach to heuristics for dealing with high complex computational problems (as it is the case of NP-hard problems), few approaches apply machine learning for dealing with the assembly problem.
-According to the literature review presented in Souza et al.~\cite{PadovanideSouza2018}, the few scientific investigations evaluating the application of machine learning techniques for genome assembly were recently published, and only one study dated to the end of the previous century while 12 others date from later.
-For comparison, in a similar review~\cite{Henrique2019}, Henrique et al. reported 140 publications applying machine learning techniques into the problem of financial credit risk.